mythology-and-legends-in-warfare

 The Core Types of Germanic Battle Chants

 While modern reconstructions paint a broad picture, historical and ethnographic clues allow us to distinguish three major categories of vocal warfare used by Germanic tribes: war cries, chanting songs, and ritual calls.
-Each had a distinct psychological role.
+Each had a distinct psychological role and could be deployed at different phases of the engagement.

 War Cries: Short, Sharp Intimidation